OB285: From TEAM to Trials: Building Chains for the Novice Ring

 Do you feel lost in knowing how to progress from small individual behaviors to actually prepping for a trial?

-Are you newer to obedience and have a bunch of skills with props, but aren't sure how to progress it to look like actual heeling?
+Do you have a bunch of skills with props, but aren't sure how to progress it to look like actual heeling, fronts, or an exam?

 Do you need some accountability in pulling in all the stuff you've learned in different classes together?